kelseymok/assume-role/README.md

 }
 ```

-If you're using the AWS CLI, don't forget to add `--profile <base-profile>-<role-name>` to your AWS CLI calls (for example: `aws sts get-caller-identity --profile penguin-base-my-awesome-role`)
+If you're using the AWS CLI, don't forget to add `--profile <role-name>` to your AWS CLI calls (for example: `aws sts get-caller-identity --profile penguin-base-my-awesome-role`)

 ## Console
 Because most people also use the Console, don't forget that you can always access your role in the console the following way: